 Note that the DBC file editor is not to be copied or hosted on any other website without our written consent.
 You are, however, welcome to link to this editor from your website.

-However, if you prefer to not use it online, you can instead download the DBC file editor to your locak disk and use it offline.
+However, if you prefer to not use it online, you can instead download the DBC file editor to your local disk and use it offline (see the 'download' link in the editor upper right corner).
 Simply unzip the downloaded zip file and open the dbc-editor.html file via your browser.

 If you prefer to work with our 'old' DBC editor playground, you can find the Google Sheet here.
 Note that the Google Sheet is intended purely as a 'DBC editor playground' and it is limited in functionality and coverage.
 It is not in any way a full-fledged DBC editor, in contrast to the editor hosted on this site.